mehulrai/capstone1/README.md

 1) Density of pickups & Drop offs
 2) Fare Amount predictions
-3)

-Data sets to be used: API --> kaggle competitions download -c new-york-city-taxi-fare-prediction
+Data sets to be used: API --> kaggle competitions download -c new-york-city-taxi-fare-prediction Link to the Kaggle Competition --> https://www.kaggle.com/c/new-york-city-taxi-fare-prediction

-Data dictionaries to describe the data types you're using: write these out in markdown as tables Potential business cases relative to project: how would this help businesses out to make money or save money or improve accuracy or make better products
+Potential business cases relative to project: how would this help businesses out to make money or save money or improve accuracy or make better products

 Potential stakeholders who would find this interesting: Ride hailing companies